chriskiehl/pyrobot/README.md

 What is it?
 -----------

-PyRobot is a lightweight, pure python windows automation library loosely modeled after Java's Robot Class.
+PyRobot is a lightweight, pure Python Windows automation library loosely modeled after Java's Robot Class.
 It can be used to drive applications that don't provide an API or any way of hooking into them programatically.
 Good for when you can't (or don't want to) install the great, but a bit hefty, pywin32 libraries.

 Installation
 ------------

-PyRobot is a sinlge Python file.
+PyRobot is a single Python file.
 So, you can either download it directly from this github page, or clone the repo:

 git clone https://github.com/chriskiehl/pyrobot

-Usuage
+Usage
 ------

 Similar to Java, everything is controlled via a single class.